 Previously, there was a case which involves issues concerning a minor child who aged out prior to entering the United States.

-The questions were: When did the K-2 visa holder’s age stop accumulating – Is it during the time when they applied for the US K-2 Visa?, or at the time they received the US K-2 visa?, or at the time they set foot on the United States on the US K-2 visa?, or when the holder applied for adjustment of status?
+The questions were: When did the K-2 visa holder’s age stop accumulating.
+Is it during the time when they applied for the US K-2 Visa?, or at the time they received the US K-2 visa?, also at the time they set foot on the United States on the US K-2 visa?, or when the holder applied for adjustment of status?

-In the above mentioned case, his US K-2 visa was received while still under 21, but entered the United States after he turned 21.
-After the child’s mother married the US citizen, a petition has been filed for adjustment of status to become a US permanent resident.
-The USCIS denied the application, with the reason that he has already turned 21 years old before he entered the United States, making him an unqualified minor child.
-An immigration judge consented with the decision of the USCIS and the Board of Immigration Appeals affirmed the judge‘s decision on the case.
+In the above mentioned case, his US K-2 visa was received while still under 21.
+But entered the United States after he turned 21.
+After the child’s mother married the US citizen.
+Then a petition has been filed for adjustment of status to become a US permanent resident.
+The USCIS denied the application.
+With the reason that he has already turned 21 years old before he entered the United States, making him an unqualified minor child.
+An immigration judge consented with the decision of the USCIS.
+This and the Board of Immigration Appeals affirmed the judge‘s decision on the case.

-It was argued about the US K-2 visas eligibility requirement for the adjustment of status to become a Permanent Resident is not determined by his age when entering the United States, but when he obtained the US K-2 visa.
-The US Court of Appeals agreed with the decision of the Board of Immigration Appeals, siting that the board has a vast array of reference based on statutory provisions when it comes to deciding such cases.
+It was argued about the US K-2 visas eligibility requirement for the adjustment of status.
+This to become a Permanent Resident is not determined by his age when entering the United States.
+However when he obtained the US K-2 visa.
+The US Court of Appeals agreed with the decision of the Board of Immigration Appeals.
+Siting that the board has a vast array of reference based on statutory provisions.
+This when it comes to deciding such cases.